 Providing Estate Planning During The Rise Of Coronavirus Cases In Florida

-During this period of ongoing concern about the rise of reported coronavirus cases in Florida, and the recent mandatory mask requirements in Jacksonville and St. Augustine, we are here continuing to help clients.
+During this period of ongoing concern about the rise of reported coronavirus cases in Florida, we are here continuing to help clients.
 While much seems uncertain now, we want to reassure you that our Elder Law and Estate Planning Attorneys are here for you, actively practicing, and that we are ready to help you and your loved ones.

 In fact, many people have found this ongoing public health crisis to be an important time to address their concerns about lifetime and post mortem planning.
 If you need to initiate an Estate Planning review, or new Estate Planning case at this time, we are happy to assist you.